njones777/ZMQ-and-Sensor-programs/README.md

 The purpose of these programs were to provide the my team with a means of sending files and to help test bandwidth, latency and, program execution time across multipel different types of devices.
-Such devices included, raspberry pis, HPC systems, laptops, and micro controllers.
+Such devices included, Raspberry Pis, HPC systems, laptops, and micro controllers.
 These programs took advantage of [ZMQ](https://zeromq.org/), a high-peformance messaging library that provides sockets and patterns for building distributed and scalable applications.
 It helped to simply the complexity of our projects